RadarFuseNet: Complex-Valued Cross-Attention Fusion of Time-Frequency IQ Radar Features for Robust Classification: Abstract

 \section{Abstract}

-Millimeter-wave (mmWave) radar has emerged as a compact and powerful sensing modality for advanced perception tasks that leverage machine learning techniques.
+Millimeter-wave (mmWave) radar has emerged as a compact and powerful sensing modality for advanced perception tasks that leverage machine learning.
 It is particularly effective in scenarios where vision-based sensors fail to capture reliable information, such as detecting occluded objects or distinguishing between different surface materials in indoor environments.
-Due to the non-linear characteristics of mmWave radar signals, deep learning–based methods are well suited for extracting relevant information from in-phase and quadrature (IQ) data.
+Due to the nonlinear characteristics of mmWave radar signals, deep learning-based methods are well suited for extracting relevant information from in-phase and quadrature (IQ) data.
 However, the current state of the art in IQ signal–based occluded-object and material classification still offers substantial potential for further improvement.
-In this paper, we propose a bidirectional cross-attention fusion network that combines IQ-signal and FFT-transformed radar features obtained by distinct complex-valued convolutional neural networks (CNNs).
-The proposed method achieves improved performance and robustness compared to standalone complex-valued CNNs.
-We achieve a near-perfect material classification accuracy of 99.92\% on samples collected at same sensor-to-surface distances used during training, and an improved accuracy of 67.38\% on samples measured at previously unseen distances, demonstrating improved generalization ability across varying measurement conditions.
-Furthermore, the accuracy for occluded object classification improves from 91.99\% using standalone complex-valued CNNs to 94.20\% using our proposed approach.
+In this paper, we propose a bidirectional cross-attention fusion network that combines IQ signal and FFT-transformed radar features obtained by distinct complex-valued convolutional neural networks (CNNs).
+In our experiments, we achieve a material classification accuracy of 99.92\% on samples collected at the same sensor distances used during training, and an accuracy of 65.56\% on samples measured at previously unseen distances, demonstrating improved generalization across varying measurement conditions.
+Furthermore, our approach improves occluded object classification to 94.20\%, outperforming all comparison and ablation models and underscoring the benefit of the proposed fusion strategy.